-base of and states that raising to the power yields
+base b of m and states that raising b to the power yields m.

 Since is used so often, it is sometimes written without a base.
-For positive values of the common of can be defined as follows.
+For positive values of m, the common of m can be defined as follows.